East and North East

 The Kimberley region can be defined by the four local government areas; The Shires of Broome, Derby-West Kimberley, Halls Creek and Wyndham-East Kimberley.

-The Kimberley region still has vast undeveloped resources including rare earths, bauxite, coal, gold, iron ore and natural gas.
+The Kimberley region still has vast undeveloped resources including rare earths, mineral sands, bauxite, coal, gold, iron ore, natural gas and oil.

-Other industries such as tourism, retail, agriculture and aquaculture are other important contributors to the Gross Regional Product.
+Other industries such as tourism, agriculture and aquaculture are also other important contributors to the Gross Regional Product.

 Projects and Issues

 Engaging with communities and contributing towards community development is not only the right thing for resources companies to do, it also makes business sense.
 The resources sector across Western Australia places great emphasis on providing real benefits and outcomes for indigenous Australians.
-To showcase the commitment by members operating in the Kimberley, CME has developed a number of case studies which highlight the continuing investment made by individual companies across the region.
+This include both direct employment of Aboriginal people as well as improving local content and engagement with Aboriginal businesses.

 CME member companies participating in the Kimberley Regional Council (KRC) include: